Chinese School Uniforms’ History: Why They Unappealing Now?

 In spite of those regulations, you might see students sporting white button-down shirts, floral neckties, and pleated skirts, giving off Korean or Japanese fashion tastes.
 These trendy school uniforms have become very popular among international schools and private high schools in China.
 However, local Chinese schools still stick to the classic sportswear look.

-Why Chinese School Uniforms Stick To Look Like That
+Why Chinese School Uniforms Stick to Look Like That

 If you’ve ever visited China, you may have noticed that the tracksuit uniforms we just introduced above are not very appealing.
 In fact, a survey conducted by Tencent found that over 73% of Chinese don’t like the sportswear school uniform.
 Some say it’s not attractive, doesn’t fit well, and isn’t suitable for girls.